 Oregon has regained 94% of the jobs lost during the pandemic, compared with 98% for the nation as a whole.
 For Oregon's private sector, that mark is 98%.

-Those earlier recessions did not see a record one-month jump in the unemployment rate from 3.4% to 13.2%, unlike what happened in the pandemic — but high unemployment rates persisted longer.
+Those earlier recessions did not see a record one-month jump in the unemployment rate from 3.4% to 13.2% during March and April 2020, unlike what happened in the pandemic — but high unemployment rates persisted longer.